 Power BI allows for reporting, as well as data visualizations, to be created and shared with the correct audience.
 Power BI can be extended to include other data sources to create correlations and help find root causes.
 For instance, is there a correlation between the amount of spills in a month and the amount of new hires in a month?
 And do we need more training during the onboarding process?

-In summary, Power Apps, Power Automate, SharePoint, One Drive, and Power BI enable very powerful business process automation in Office 365.
+In summary, Power Apps, Power Automate, SharePoint, One Drive, and Power BI enable very powerful business process automation in Microsoft 365.
 There are a variety of scenarios that our clients have used these components to solve.
 The built-in security and compliance, along with cloud hosting, makes Office 365 a very compelling platform for business solutions.
 Find out how we helped Southland Holdings improve their business process automation.

 Still need help?